 Common Featured Snippet Mistakes

-- Too long answers - Keep paragraphs under 60 words
+- Answers too long - Keep paragraphs under 60 words for the target answer

 - No clear structure - Use headings and formatting

-- Burying the answer - Answer immediately after question
+- Burying the answer - Answer immediately after the question heading

-- Wrong format - Match the snippet type that appears
+- Wrong format - Match the snippet type that currently appears in the SERP

-- Ignoring mobile - Snippets must work on mobile
+- Ignoring mobile - Snippets must render well on mobile

 Featured Snippet Checklist